 Our current product candidate pipeline consists of late-stage branded product candidates that leverage our proprietary, silica-based microencapsulation technology platform, and several generic product candidates across multiple indications.

-Our branded product candidates are TWIN, SIRS-T and Epsolay (formerly VERED).
+Our branded product candidates are TWIN and Epsolay (formerly VERED).

 TWIN is a novel, once-daily, non-antibiotic topical cream containing a fixed-dose combination of encapsulated tretinoin and encapsulated benzoyl peroxide that we are developing for the treatment of acne vulgaris (acne).